The Meltdown with Jonah and Kumail

-The Meltdown with Jonah and Kumail is a stand-up comedy television series that aired on Comedy Central in the United States.
-It was hosted by stand up comedians Jonah Ray and Kumail Nanjiani.
+The Meltdown with Jonah and Kumail is an American stand-up comedy television series hosted by Jonah Ray and Kumail Nanjiani that aired on Comedy Central.
 It was filmed in the Nerdist Showroom at Meltdown Comics in Los Angeles.
-It originated as a weekly live show in 2010, and then on July 24, 2014, an edited version began airing on Comedy Central in eight-episode seasons.
+It is based on a weekly live show that began in 2010.
+On July 24, 2014, an edited version began airing on Comedy Central consisting of eight episodes.

 On February 17, 2015, Comedy Central announced that it had picked up The Meltdown for a second season.
 On November 20, it was renewed for a third season.
 On September 23, 2016, it was announced that the third season would be the last, due to Ray and Nanjiani ending the live show.